Jihen-tit/ny-times-articles/README.md

 This will open Cypress Launchpad of the project.

+### `npm run lint`

+Launches eslint on all .tsx and .ts files.\
+It detects possible errors in your code.

 ### `npm run build`

 Builds the app for production to the `build` folder.\